wrench-project/eduwrench/web/_pedagogic_modules/pdcc/multi_core_computing.md

 submodule: 'pdcc'
 ---

-The goal of this module is to introduce you to multi-core computing.
+The goal of this module is to introduce you to multi-core computing (i.e., running a program on multiple cores within the same computer).

 Go through the tabs below in sequence...